TranscodeSF/classwork/homework/week3/assignment.md

 English description of the specification in the docstring where it says `""" REPLACE THIS TEXT WITH YOUR ANSWER """`.

+Remember that a specification should describe what the point of a function is, and *not* what exactly all the steps in it do, or how it accomplishes its goal.

 The next few functions have a specification, but do not have a function body.  (pass is a python keyword that just plain does nothing.
 We use it to stand in for function bodies we have not filled